alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 * gets stations with outdated data (older than 1 year) from Spansh’s API
 * if you haven’t visited the systems, starts a discovery scan (see the discovery scan command)
+* last but not least tells you about planets worth scanning if you are on the R2R

 #### Liftoff ####